MoZZez/cinema/README.md

 # cinema
-Searching for occupied seats in cinema bu photo of cinema hall
+Searching for occupied seats in cinema by photo of cinema hall